SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 }
 ```

-Minvera sits kinda in middle of easy and complex enough.
-I haven't worked with it a lot but from the docs I can say that it has all the things you might need.
-I would really love to see if the API's could be simplified more without [minerva_controller_generator](https://pub.dev/packages/minerva_controller_generator).
+Minvera sits kinda in the middle of easy and complex enough.
+I haven't worked with it a lot but from the docs, I can say that it has all the things you might need.
+I would love to see if the APIs could be simplified more without [minerva_controller_generator](https://pub.dev/packages/minerva_controller_generator).

-The developer also maintains packages for which could be used out side of minerva like [emerald](https://pub.dev/packages/emerald) for JSON parsing, [mcache](https://pub.dev/packages/mcache) for caching values.
+The developer also maintains packages that could be used outside of minerva like [emerald](https://pub.dev/packages/emerald) for JSON parsing, [mcache](https://pub.dev/packages/mcache) for caching values.

-It performed really well in [load testing](#minerva-dart) because of how it is built and divides load on multiple isolates.
+It performed well in [load testing](#minerva-dart) because of how it is built and divides load on multiple isolates.

 ![Minerva's framework](https://raw.githubusercontent.com/GlebBatykov/minerva/main/doc/images/server_structure.png)